w1m-dlut/dlut/README.md

 ## Dataset
 CAMO,CODV10,NC4K from [COD (Camouflaged Object Detection) Dataset](https://github.com/lartpang/awesome-segmentation-saliency-dataset#camouflaged-object-detection-cod)

+## Tips
+This project made a few minor modifications to the original project code, and also disabled wandb.

 ## Citation

 [//]: # (>📋  Pick a licence and describe how to contribute to your code repository. )